AsahiLinux/docs/HW:USB-PD.md

 ### 306: Debug UART

-This can be mapped to pin sets 0-2 (D+/D- top, bottom, or SBU1/2).
+This can be mapped to pin sets 0-2 (D+/D- B, D+/D- A, or SBU1/2).
 The UART uses 1.2V voltage levels.

 ```
 5AC8012,840306